Omar-Elmofty/vtr_in_airsim/README.md

 Note: you could edit the there is `launch_environment.sh` script under `~/vtr_in_airsim/scripts/` and paste the above commands.

 #### Step 2 - Launch airsim ros wrapper:
 Load `airsim.yaml` using tmuxp.
-This will initate the ros wrapper, the stereo images publishers, the airsim gimbal controller, and the rqt image viewer.
+This will initiate the ros wrapper, the stereo images publishers, the airsim gimbal controller, and the rqt image viewer.

 ```
 cd ~/vtr_in_airsim/tmuxp